stefanotorresi/thorr-persistence/README.md

 `DataMapperManagerConfigProviderInterface` in your modules to provide the configuration via the `getDataMapperManagerConfig()` method.

-The module will also register in the main `ServiceManager` a `DataMapperManager` instance with is FQCN, aliased with `DataMapperManager` name, so you can retrieve it as follows:
+The module will also register in the main `ServiceManager` a `DataMapperManager` instance with its FQCN, aliased with the `DataMapperManager` name, so you can retrieve it as follows:

 ```
 $serviceManager->get(DataMapperManager::class);